Apulian cuisine: Meat

 In the past meat was a scarcity due to its expense.
 For this reason, it is not an important component of the cuisine of Apulia.
 Beef was lacking almost entirely from the diet in the past, because cattle was used for farm work or reared for milk.
 It was slaughtered only when it was very old.
 Likewise, the prevalence of horse meat is explained by the slaughter of lame horses which were no longer able to work.
 Lamb, poultry and rabbit (often reared on farms) and to a lesser degree game were the main sources of meat.
 A farm used to raise a single pig, of which every part would be used when it was slaughtered.
 Some of its meat would be consumed directly, but most of it would be preserved as ham and sausages, such as capocollo di Martina Franca, prosciutto di Faeto, soppressata di Martina Franca and zampina.

 The Apulian recipe for ragù differs from the version prepared in other Italian regions.
 Traditionally it uses sun-dried tomato pulp (conserva) as a base, which is then fried in olive oil with some water, fresh tomatoes and optionally chili pepper and red wine.
 Then meat braciole (or involtini) are added, which can be used together with the sauce to dress pasta dishes.
 Apart from quality cuts of meat, there are also recipes which call for offal in the form of roulades and pig's trotters.
+In Puglia, there is an ancient tradition of horse butchery, often managed by the Roma communities in the south of the region (provinces of Taranto and Lecce).
+But even in Bari, a typical dish is pasta (often orecchiette) with horse meat braciole.